Chien de race husky sibérien au pelage blanc, portant un collier rouge, avec des yeux vairons — un bleu et un ambre — sur fond de neige.

 Humans have three types of cones in the retina ( trichromatic vision): red, green, and blue.

-Dogs only have two: blue and yellow .
+Dogs, however, only have two: blue and yellow .

 👉 Result:

-• Dogs don't see red or green
+• Dogs cannot see red or green

-• They see mainly blue , yellow , and shades of gray
+• They mainly see blue , yellow , and shades of gray.

-A study by Neitz et al. (1989) demonstrated that dogs possess dichromatic vision comparable to that of a human with red-green color blindness .
+A study conducted by Neitz et al. (1989) demonstrated that dogs possess dichromatic vision comparable to that of a human with red-green color blindness .

 Blue is therefore a bright and highly visible color for a dog.